SeanYeatts/SolidWrap/README.rst

 Key Features
 ------------
 - Intuitive Pythonic syntax for interacting with SolidWorks models & PDM states.
-- Logging and report generation for profiling automation performance.
+- Logging and report generation for profiling automation performance. <-- (in development)
 - Full API documentation detailing module components.

 Navigate to the `API Reference <https://github.com/SeanYeatts/SolidWrap/blob/main/solidwrap/info/API%20Reference.rst>`_ for a complete walkthrough of the module.